tclahr/uac/README.md

 - Respects the order of volatility during artifacts collection
 - Collects information from processes running without a binary on disk
 - Extracts information from files and directories to create a bodyfile
-- Hash running processes and executable files
+- Hashes running processes and executable files
+- Acquires volatile memory from Linux systems using avml tool

 ## Supported Operating Systems
 - Android